- Home

 - Response Condition—Indicates the specific condition or rule that triggered the AI agent's response.

-- NLU Engine—Identifies the NLU engine used to process the customer's query (for example, RASA, Switchmatch, or Mindmeld).
+- NLU AI Engine—Identifies the NLU AI engine used to process the customer's query (for example, RASA, Switchmatch, or Mindmeld).

-- Advanced Logs—Provides a list of debug logs associated with the specific transaction ID.
+- Debug Logs—Provides a list of debug logs associated with the specific transaction ID.
 Advanced logs are typically retained for 180 days.

 You can also download and view the transaction info in the JSON format using the download option.